Cypher-Z/Survey-Ethics-in-Security-Research/Questionnaire_EN.md

 Thanks very much for your participation!

-1. （单选）Category of your institution:
+1. （Single option）Category of your institution:

 - [ ] Universities and Research Institutes
 - [ ] Industry
 - [ ] Department of Government
 - [ ] Others: ________

-2. （若第1题选择“高校及科研院所”，单选）Your identity：
+2. （If No.1 choose “Universities and Research Institutes”，Single option）Your identity：

 - [ ] Teacher
 - [ ] Student
 - [ ] Other types of researcher

-3. （选填）Detailed information of your institution:
+3. （Optional）Detailed information of your institution:

    Nation and region: ___
    Institution name:___

-4. （单选）Your confidence of ethical compliance knowledge of cybersecurity research:
+4. （Single option）Your confidence of ethical compliance knowledge of cybersecurity research:

 - [ ] High confidence
 - [ ] Passable confidence
 - [ ] Low confidence
 - [ ] No knowledge

-5. （多选）Source for you to get knowledge about ethical compliance:
+5. （Multiple options）Source for you to get knowledge about ethical compliance:

 - [ ] Your supervisor or other research collaborator
 - [ ] School education (courses, lectures, etc.)